 OpenCerts, part of Singapore’s Smart Nation initiative, enables issuance and validation of tamper-resistant academic certificates in a convenient and reliable manner.

-One might be confuse to understand the difference between OpenAttestation and OpenCerts:
+OpenCerts is built on top of OpenAttestation.
+One might be confused to understand the differences between OpenAttestation and OpenCerts:

 - OpenAttestation is a standard that helps to create Verifiable Document.